ladelpriore/Block_21_Javascript_Async_Await_Workshop-Party-Planner/ReadMe.md

-Overview
+# Block 21 Javascript Async/Await, Workshop: Party Planner
-Your friend is an event organizer and has asked you to build a website for them.
-They want to be able to keep track of all the parties they are organizing.
-They want to be able to see a list of all the parties and add new parties.
+Uses API documentation for an '/events' endpoint to fetch an array of data on upcoming parties and populate a website for tracking and adding party event information.

-Requirements
+# Requirements
-Build your website according to this user story:
+Read the following API documentation Link to an external site, and work with the /events endpoint.

-A user enters the website and finds a list of the names, dates, times, locations, and descriptions of all the parties that are happening.
+Build your website according to this user story:A user enters the website and finds a list of the names, dates, times, locations, and descriptions of all the parties that are happening.

 There is also a form that allows the user to enter information about a new party that they want to schedule.
 After filling out the form and submitting it, the user observes their party added to the list of parties.